The Base Rate Fallacy

 People who have only generic information tend to use it to judge probabilities, which is the rational thing to do since that's all that they have to go on.
 In contrast, when people have both types of information, they tend to make judgments of probability based entirely upon specific information, leaving out the base rate.
 This is the base rate fallacy.

-When one has both generic and specific information, it might seem reasonable to ignore the general information in favor of the more specific.
-This would indeed be the right thing to do if one had to choose only one type of information, but one should instead use all of the information that one has.
-There is always some possibility that an observation or test may be wrong, and the probability that it is wrong is affected by the base rate.
+When you have both generic and specific information, it might seem reasonable to ignore the general information in favor of the more specific.
+This would indeed be the right thing to do if you have only one type of information, but you should use all of the information you have.
+This is an application of a principle of inductive logic called "the requirement of total evidence", which requires that all relevant evidence be used in inductive reasoning2.

 The exact answer to this problem depends upon what percentage of the population is homosexual.
 We don't know that exactly, but let's suppose that it is 10%.
 We don't need to be precise since this is a "back of the envelope" calculation designed to check that our intuitive judgments are in the ballpark.
 So, suppose that we have a population of 100 people, 10 of whom are homosexuals.
 Suppose, further, that three of the homosexuals have disease D, which means that the rate of the disease among the homosexuals is 3 out of 10, or 30%.
 Since we are given that the rate of the disease among heterosexuals is one-third of that among homosexuals, we must suppose that 10% of the heterosexuals in the population have D, which means that 9 of the 90 heterosexuals have D. So, the total number of persons with the disease in our population is 12, three of whom are homosexuals.
 Thus, all that we know about Pat is that he or she has D, so Pat is one of the unlucky twelve.
 Therefore, the chance that Pat is homosexual is 3 in 12, or 25%.